 12. Money Heist (2017)

 When it comes to bank heists and truckloads of money, how can we leave out a Spanish show?
-When “The Professor”, a mysterious man plans the biggest bank heist in history, he recruits a team of eight individuals who have nothing to lose.
+When “The Professor,” a mysterious man, plans the biggest bank heist in history, he recruits a team of eight individuals who have nothing to lose.
 The sole aim is to rob the Royal Mint of Spain in Madrid and print notes worth €2.4 billion.
 While escaping from expert cops and handling 67 hostages, the protagonists of this show deliver awesome performances.
 Money Heist comes from creator Álex Pina and was released on May 2, 2017, on Antena 3.
-Netflix acquired the rights of the show in 2017 and you can watch the series here right now.
+Netflix acquired the rights to the show in 2017, and you can watch the series here right now.

 11. Suits (2011)

 Is there anyone who is not a fan of Suits?
-This wonderful, fast-paced legal drama first premiered on June 23, 2011 on USA Network and is the channel’s longest-running original show.
-The story follows Mike Ross, a talented law associate who never completed his college and his partner, attorney Harvey Specter.
-The central plot of this multiple award winnning series revolves around the duo taking up and closing several cases.
+This wonderful, fast-paced legal drama first premiered on June 23, 2011, on USA Network and is the channel’s longest-running original show.
+The story follows Mike Ross, a talented law associate who never completed his college, and his partner, attorney Harvey Specter.
+The central plot of this multiple award winning series revolves around the duo taking up and closing several cases.

 10. Goliath (2016)

-Another American legal drama, Goliath was first released on Amazon Prime Video on October 13, 2016.
+Another American legal drama, Goliath, was first released on Amazon Prime Video on October 13, 2016.
 It is about Billy Mcbride, a former, disgraced lawyer who is now an ambulance chaser.
-Nothing is going good for him currently.
-He has been fired from his job and his wife has left him.
+Nothing is going well for him currently.
+He has been fired from his job, and his wife has left him.
 But then, another client approaches him and requests him to take up her case where she has been wrongfully accused of murder.
 Although reluctant at first, he finally decides to represent her in the hope of providing her justice and having his revenge from the firm that left him in this state.
-Packed with threats, harassment, and a chain of events, ‘Goliath’ is a must-watch for fans of ‘Billions’.
+Packed with threats, harassment, and a chain of events, ‘Goliath’ is a must-watch for fans of ‘Billions.’

 9. House of Cards (2013)